 He readily admits that it was “beyond stupid for me to take the risks that I did.”
 But Paul also holds fast to the idea that his sentence does not fit his crime, especially crafted as it was from his being categorized as a Career Offender.
 And he also holds fast to the hope that Congress and the Sentencing Commission will reform the Career Offender guideline and make those reforms retroactive.

-The Facts: Paul Fields
+Name: Paul Fields

 Sentence: 188 months (15½ years), commuted in 2016